 ● Purchased and installed regulatory signs at the Whitehall Conservation Area entrance – 2009

-● Manned an information table at the Upton State Forest 75th anniversary tribute to CCC Camp 25 – 2010
+● Staffed an information table at the Upton State Forest 75th anniversary tribute to CCC Camp 25 – 2010

 ● Supported or sponsored Eagle Scout projects that improved trail signage and maps and refurbished the boardwalk near Anderson Cove 2013